My Sugar Free Kitchen

 Easy thai mango salad with beef and noodles in a bowl

 Its a perfect quick and healthy asian salad just like this Thai Prawn Salad with homemade Chilli Lime Dressing and this Vietnamese Beef salad.
+Or for a more traditional salad, try my Summer Sausage Salad.

 Recipe Highlights